 We generate revenue in the form of interest income on the debt securities we hold and capital gains and dividends, if any, on investment securities that we may acquire in portfolio companies.
-Our debt investments, whether in the form of senior secured debt or mezzanine debt, typically have a term of three to ten years and bear interest at a fixed or floating rate.
+Our debt investments, whether in the form of first lien secured debt, second lien secured debt or subordinated debt, typically have a term of three to ten years and bear interest at a fixed or floating rate.
 Interest on debt securities is generally payable quarterly or semiannually.
 In some cases, our investments provide for deferred interest payments or PIK interest.
 The principal amount of the debt securities and any accrued but unpaid interest generally becomes due at the maturity date.
-In addition, we may generate revenue in the form of amendment, commitment, origination, structuring or diligence fees, fees for providing managerial assistance and possibly consulting fees.
-Loan origination fees, OID and market discount or premium are capitalized, and we accrete or amortize such amounts as income or expense, as applicable, using the effective interest method as interest income.
-We record prepayment penalties on loans and debt securities as income.
+In addition, we may generate revenue in the form of amendment, commitment, origination, structuring or diligence fees, fees for providing significant managerial assistance and possibly consulting fees.
+Loan origination fees, OID and market discount or premium are capitalized and accreted or amortized using the effective interest method as interest income or, in the case of deferred financing costs, as interest expense.
 Dividend income, if any, is recognized on an accrual basis on the ex-dividend date to the extent that we expect to collect such amounts.
+From time to time, the Company receives certain fees from portfolio companies, which are non-recurring in nature.
+Such fees include loan prepayment penalties, structuring fees and amendment fees, and are recorded as other investment income when earned.
 Litigation settlements are accounted for in accordance with the gain contingency provisions of ASC 450-30.